Westgate shopping mall attack: Perpetrators

-On 5 October 2015, the Kenyan government released the nom de guerres believed to have been used by the four attackers.
+On 5 October 2015, the Kenyan government released the noms de guerre believed to have been used by the four attackers.
 The shooters were named as Abu Baara al-Sudani, Omar Abdul Rahim Nabhan, Khattab al-Kene, and Umayr al-Mogadish.
 The youngest attacker was reportedly 19 and the oldest was 23.
-Police recovered the attacker's body under rubble and performed DNA analysis to identify the assailants, who died of smoke inhalation according to autopsy results.
+Police recovered the attacker's bodies under rubble and performed DNA analysis to identify the assailants, who died of smoke inhalation according to autopsy results.

 Norway's intelligence agency, the PST, later announced in early October that it had sent officers to Kenya to investigate reports alleging that a Norwegian citizen of Somali origin, named as Hassan Abdi Dhuhulow, was also involved in the planning and execution of the attack.
 Dhuhulow, who was 23 during the attack, was confirmed to have been the perpetrator and died in the attack in 2015.
 Having migrated to Norway in 1999, Dhuhulow had previously been under surveillance by PST.

 In September 2013, the attackers were publicly identified as Hassan Abdi Mohamed alias Dhuhulow (Abu Baara al-Sudani), Ahmed Hassan Abukar (Khattab al-Kene), Mohammed Abdinur Said (Umayr al-Mogadish), and Yahye Osman Ahmed alias Arab (Omar Nabhan; aka Yahya Golis).
 Al-Shabaab denied that any of the names attributed to any of the attackers are genuine.

 The investigation led by the Directorate of Criminal Investigations (DCI) concluded that Mohammed Abdinur Said was the commander of the attack and had been planning since June 2013.
 Before the attack began, the attackers shred their belongings and documents inside of a Mitsubishi Lancer they purchased in September 2013.
 They attempted to light the car on fire inside of the mall's parking lot but the fire extinguished itself shortly after, failing to destroy the attackers belongings.